Vine (service): History

 Vine was founded by Dom Hofmann, Rus Yusupov, and Colin Kroll in June 2012.
-The company was acquired by Twitter in October 2012 for a reported $30 million but was later reformed as Intermedia Labs.
-Vine launched on January 24, 2013, as a free app for iOS devices.
-An Android version was released on June 2, 2013.
+The company was acquired by Twitter in October 2012 for a reported $30 million.
+It launched its iOS app on January 24, 2013, with an Android version following on June 2, 2013.
 On November 12, 2013, the application was released for Windows Phone.
 In a couple of months, Vine became the most used video sharing application in the market, even with low adoption of the app.
 On April 9, 2013, Vine became the most downloaded free app within the iOS App Store and on May 1, 2014, Vine launched the web version of the service to explore videos.

 In July 2014, Vine updated its app with a new "loop count", meaning every time someone watched a vine, a number on top of the video would appear showing how many times it was viewed.
 The "loop count" also included views from vines that were embedded onto other websites.
 On October 14, 2014, an Xbox One version was released allowing Xbox Live members to watch the looping videos.

 On October 27, 2016, Vine announced that Twitter would be discontinuing the Vine mobile app.
 Vine said users of the service would be notified before any changes to the app or website were made.
 The company also stated that the website and the app would still be available for users to view and download Vines, but users would no longer be able to post.